damianhakert/damianhakert.github.io/source/_posts/2015-12-07-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 ## How does a time-based release promote quality?

+A feature drive release process works well for SaaS services.
+When a feature is ready you don't need to wait for a specific date to release a certain feature.
+On the other hand, if you're working on distributed software, users need to be prepared for a release.
+Having personally experienced long and delayed open source releases as both a user and community member, I'm convinced of this.
+Time based releases, with strict deadlines, could work best for open source projects especially.

 Time-based release cycles promote discipline, emphasize quality, and increase motivation.

 Dmitriy had a good metaphor, he compared it to going to the gym.
 It’s better to get to the gym for part of your training plan, instead of skipping it because you don’t have time to do the entire thing.
 It promotes discipline.